This blog post is part of a series called Why Transparency Matters. Read all posts in this series here.

 Nordic Approach 2019 transparency report

-The report I have been working on with the team will be rolled out later this year, starting with our East Africa coffees.
+The report I have been working on with the team will be rolled out later this year.
 Our goal is to include the farm gate price, the FOB, and the costs and value added in between.

 Why transparency matters – blog series

-This article is part of a series of blog posts on why transparency is important.
+This article is part of a series of blog posts called Why Transparency Matters.
 Beyond FOB or farm gate, beyond a number to publish on our websites or packaging, we are exploring the ways we can all use this information to transform the coffee market to be more sustainable and fair.
-Read Part 2 in this series Why Transparency Matters: The Real Power of Price Information and Part 3 Creating a Specialty Coffee Pricing Mechanism.
+Read Part 2 in this series The Real Power of Price Information and Part 3 Creating a Specialty Coffee Pricing Mechanism.

 Have thoughts or questions?

-Share them.
 We are very interested in conversations about transparency, and how it should be used to create a sustainable coffee industry.
 Email firstname.lastname@example.org to share your ideas.